DRives29/Preparing-Active-Directory-Infrastructure-in-Azure/README.md

 Head over to the Networking tab it sports drop‑down selectors, for the network and its subnet.
 Please carry out the following The virtual network is optional, for the Active‑Directory VNet.
-Subnet – leave it at the default.
-If you like, type, in the subnet your server runs on.
-Why it matters: this guarantees the domain controller lands squarely within the network you’ve built paving the way for the client to join the domain afterward.
+Subnet leave it at the default.
+Type, in the subnet your server runs on.
+This guarantees the domain controller lands squarely within the network you’ve built paving the way for the client to join the domain afterward.

 <img width="1600" height="1000" alt="Deployment 1" src="https://github.com/user-attachments/assets/78ebd87c-8076-4d3e-84fe-fc851d0580b7" />